Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 I used templates heavily when I worked on an IT Service Desk.
-Each time user needed assistance in finding their IP address, their computer name, adding a printer or other frequently asked requests they received a personalised copy of my template email.
+Each time users needed assistance in finding their IP address, their computer name, adding a printer or other frequently asked requests they received a personalised copy of my template email.
 This saved me tonnes of time and allowed me to perform my job much more efficiently and to help far more people than I would have otherwise been able to help.
 The same will apply to any profession where you receive a large number of similar queries, such as sales, insurance, banking and so on.

 There are a number of ways to access and use templates: